yktoo/yktoo.com/content/blog/0315/index.en.md

 But despite the bright blue sky and the sun, fiercely shining on us at this altitude, the weather forecast predicted a heavy snowfall on the third day.
 And—you won't believe it—the forecast came true!
 That day, February 28<sup>th</sup>, began with cloudy sky, mist and drizzle.
 ![](img:1.bp.blogspot.com/-S9O26yyY8Fo/WMWIoMYH5LI/AAAAAAAApk0/43kphVcHozgn-CZyhGR3zoUIiogkC9shwCPcB/s1600/20170228_080619.picasaweb.jpg:a "Les Bottières.")

-We wouldn't take the free shuttle anymore and would prefer driving to //La Toussuire// to enjoy the full mobility.
+We wouldn't take the free shuttle anymore and would prefer driving to {{< fl "La Toussuire" >}} to enjoy the full mobility.

 Higher in the mountains the fog was so thick that the visibility plunged to some 200 metres:
 ![](img:3.bp.blogspot.com/-iv7wyZJCSy8/WMWIoA8x8TI/AAAAAAAApk0/eZ_R1V6DOBYEKeakm4VdBj3Co7SYlf9iQCPcB/s1600/20170228_100435.picasaweb.jpg:a "Fog in La Toussuire.")

 The sun was finally gone and that considerably spiced up our snowboarding.
 Meanwhile the wind grew harder, it finally started snowing.
-Because of all this //La Toussuire// had closed all ski lifts above the 2000 m mark in the afternoon.
+Because of all this {{< fl "La Toussuire" >}} had closed all ski lifts above the 2000 m mark in the afternoon.
 The upside was, though, that almost everyone was gone by that time.
 ![](img:4.bp.blogspot.com/-9o-M9MWh6TA/WMWIoNjpFHI/AAAAAAAApk0/Y99pACJfwwo_rcEBFZahDqCQkwVvoCQJACPcB/s1600/2017-02-28t11-11-11%252B01-00.picasaweb.jpg:a "Fog in La Toussuire.")

-We didn't like the idea of going down the same couple of short slopes all the time, so we jumped into our car and drove further along, to //Le Corbier//, which still had most of its lifts running.
+We didn't like the idea of going down the same couple of short slopes all the time, so we jumped into our car and drove further along, to {{< fl "Le Corbier" >}}, which still had most of its lifts running.

 ## Le Corbier {#le-corbier}

-Snowboarding in //Le Corbier// was already challenging, and a couple of hours later a real snow storm began.
+Snowboarding in {{< fl "Le Corbier" >}} was already challenging, and a couple of hours later a real snow storm began.
 ![](img:1.bp.blogspot.com/-8XWe9ot5FsY/WMWIoGnQzwI/AAAAAAAApk0/1a4mTounlQMTtyofG88oYIjwL93xcHbMwCPcB/s1600/20170228_164124.picasaweb.jpg:a "Snow storm in Le Corbier.")

 The slopes were almost deserted, save for ourselves and a few groups of kids taking skiing lessons.
 I wondered how the kids could stand the stormwind and the snow, which felt like thorns on my face.